alexpichel/okb-gatsby/content/posts/2017-10-10___statewide-approach-to-mental-health-and-crisis-response/index.md

 categories:
   - "Policing"
 tags:
+  - "CIT"
-  - "Crisis Intervention"
+  - "crisis intervention"
-  - "Mental Illness"
+  - "mental illness"
-subTitle: "From January 2016 to February 2017, the Oregon Association of Chiefs of Police and the Oregon State Sheriffs Association formed a Task Force to develop a statewide policy framework that can be scaled for use by a 2-person, 20-person, or 600-person law enforcement agency."
+subTitle: "A statewide policy framework for mental health and crisis response that can be scaled for use by a 2-person, 20-person, or 600-person law enforcement agency."
 ---
 ## ![Problem Icon](https://github.com/google/material-design-icons/raw/master/alert/1x_web/ic_error_outline_black_48dp.png "Problem") Problem